stuartellis/tf-tasks/README.md

 The `context.json` file is the configuration file for the context.
 It specifies metadata and settings for TF [remote state](https://opentofu.org/docs/language/state/remote/).
 Each `context.json` file specifies two items of metadata:

+- `description`
 - `environment`

-- `description`
+The `description` is deliberately not used by the tooling, so that you can leave it empty, or do whatever you wish with it.
 The `environment` is a string that is automatically provided to TF as the tfvar `environment_name`.
 There are no limitations on how your code uses this tfvar.
-The `description` is deliberately not used by this tooling, so that you may use it however you wish.

 Here is an example of a `context.json` file: